jkuusto/presenter/README.md

 - Set a minimum length for passwords (14 in this case)
 - Prevent using the most common passwords that are easy to guess

-To fix the brute force vulnerability, the easiest way is to use a third party solution, like `django-axes`.
+As an additional measure, the easiest way to fix the brute force vulnerability is to use a third party solution, like `django-axes`.
 ```
 pip install django-axes
 ```